Electricity Costs in Northern Ireland

 What are the current electricity prices in Northern Ireland?

-As of January 2026, typical NI electricity rates range from 24-32p per kWh depending on your supplier and tariff.
-Power NI standard rates are around 28p/kWh.
+As of March 2026, typical NI electricity rates range from 26-29p per kWh depending on your supplier and tariff.
+Budget Energy is currently cheapest at 26.2p/kWh, while Power NI is the most expensive at 28.5p/kWh.
 Prices have risen significantly since 2021, making solar panels an increasingly attractive way to reduce electricity costs.

 Which is the cheapest electricity supplier in Northern Ireland?